scala/docs.scala-lang/_overviews/core/futures.md

 The parallelism level will be set to `numThreads` as long as it remains within `[minThreads; maxThreads]`.

-As stated above the `ForkJoinPool` can increase the amount of threads beyond its `parallelismLevel` in the presence of blocking computation.
+As stated above the `ForkJoinPool` can increase the number of threads beyond its `parallelismLevel` in the presence of blocking computation.
 As explained in the `ForkJoinPool` API, this is only possible if the pool is explicitly notified:

     import scala.concurrent.Future